jcuga/murple/index.md

 ![Select Difficulty](/murple/assets/img/difficulty-select.png)

-The easier difficulties mean slower movement and a smaller number of crayons required to advance to the next level.
-Harder difficulties move more quickly and require more crayons to be completed.
-Damage is more severe on harder difficulty as well.
+The easier difficulties mean slower movement and less damage/murple accumulation for mistakes.
+Harder difficulties mean faster movement and more damage for mistakes.

-Use the `left difficulty switch` to control long/short game mode.

-* `B` left difficulty is for shorter games by giving the player an extra 2 completed crayons of every color.
-* `A` left difficulty is for longer games as the player needs to complete more crayons of every color to advance.

-Note that the longer game mode / harder difficulty mean a higher maximum possible score.
+Note that the harder the difficulty, the higher the level-clear score bonus--meaning higher possible score.

 ## Scoring
 | Action | Score Amount |